Home»Compliance»SOC 2 Compliance Checklist

 SOC 2 Overview

-So, what is SOC 2 сompliance?
-The System Organization Controls is a standard used to measure a company’s controls related to data protection.
+So what is SOC 2 сompliance?
+System Organization Controls is a standard used to measure a company’s controls related to data protection.
 Having a SOC 2 audit helps to evaluate controls implemented by your organization to protect client data.
 An audit’s findings are summarized in a report.

 A SOC 2 report is a detailed insight that describes a company’s systems, security measures, and their alignment with selected trust services categories.
 Compared to NIST or HIPAA, SOC 2 is more flexible to reflect a company’s needs and data flow.